startergo/ACPIPatcher/WINDOWS_BASETOOLS_FIXES.md

 The CI workflows will now provide detailed output showing:
 - Which BaseTools build strategy succeeded
 - Contents of the `Bin\Win32` directory
-- Environment variable values
+- Environment variable values (NASM_PREFIX, CLANG_BIN, CYGWIN_HOME, EDK_TOOLS_BIN)
 - Detailed error messages if any step fails

-This comprehensive approach should resolve the Windows BaseTools build issues that were preventing successful CI/CD execution.
+This comprehensive approach should resolve the Windows BaseTools build issues and eliminate EDK2 environment warnings that were preventing successful CI/CD execution.